Luis7orres/Pipeline_4/README.md

-# Pipeline_4
+# Pipeline_4: Sequence Processing & K-mer Analysis

 ## Overview

-This pipeline is designed for processing sequencing data from Illumina and Nanopore platforms, specifically for pathogen detection using the **pathogen detection kit based on probes from Science and Business**.
-It provides a streamlined workflow for data demultiplexing, quality control, chimera detection, and dereplication of sequencing reads (for now :D).
+A Snakemake pipeline for processing sequencing data, optimized for Nanopore reads and designed for pathogen detection using the **pathogen detection kit based on probes from Science and Business SL**.
+This updated pipeline incorporates demultiplexing and adapter trimming, quality filtering, chimera removal, and reference mapping to accurately identify pathogens.
+The final step generates count matrices for k-mer and bacterial profiling.

 ## Table of Contents